 Shanties and sea songs are by their very nature international and the course will take this into account by including songs from outside the usual Anglo-American tradition to include songs drawn from European and Scandinavian tradition.

-This course runs alongside workshops run by Emmanuel Pariselle & Rowan Rhgeingans.
+This course runs alongside workshops run by Emmanuel Pariselle & Rowan Rheingans.
 All three tutors will perform an informal concert on Saturday evening.

 Who’s it For?